HaitaiNg/Education/GoRuck/README.md

 you can try using bungie cable and wrap the flag around the EMT conduit pipe.
 When I originally built this I had less than 36 hours to find a drill.
 This was my back up plan if I was unable to find a drill and commit to my original design.
-- For those living in lower Manhattan, I visited and or contacted multiple hardware, lumber, plumbing, and Electrical stores in search of someone who would do a quick  drill job.
-If you do not have a drill you have two options: rent a drill from Home Depot, or find a serviceman.
+-  I visited and contacted multiple hardware, lumber, plumbing, and Electrical stores in lower Manhattan in search of a drill.

 <img src="Photos/flagWTC.jpg" width=“376” height="869">